cyverse/DSIMetrics/README.md

 4. Confirm the deletion by clicking 'Delete' in the popup window and the user will be deleted from the system, and no longer have access to the DSI Metrics website.

-#### Authorizing a New Zoom User
+#### Authorizing A Zoom Meeting ID
-1. While logged into UofA Wifi or the UofA VPN navigate to [Zoom OAUTH](https://cerberus.cyverse.org)
+1. While logged into UofA Wifi or the UofA VPN navigate to [Zoom OAUTH](https://cerberus.cyverse.org).
-2. Click on the button to allow OAuth
+2. Click on the button to allow OAuth.

 &emsp;&emsp;![image](https://github.com/cyverse/DSIMetrics/assets/146140831/9894f178-6540-4583-91c3-eea86b88ec6b)